"The next Messi": Video of Kudus' dribbles in the Premier League excites fans

 Kudus Bags Most Dribbles Completed In The Premier League Season, West Ham Celebrate With Video

-- Ghanaian professional footballer Mohammed Kudus mesmerised many people with his talent of dribbling
+- Ghanaian professional footballer Mohammed Kudus mesmerised many people with his talent for dribbling

-- After emerging as the top dribbler in the 2023/2024 Premier Leagues season, West Ham celebrated him with a video of all his dribbles in various matches
+- After emerging as the top dribbler in the 2023/2024 Premier League season, West Ham celebrated him with a video of all his dribbles in various matches

 - The video excited many people as many Hammers talked about how happy they were to have him in the club

-Ghanaian professional footballer Mohammed Kudus was the one player who completed the most dribbles in the 2023/2024 season of the Premier League.
+Ghanaian professional footballer Mohammed Kudus was the only player who completed the most dribbles in the 2023/2024 season of the Premier League.

-To celebrate this significant milestone, Kudus' club, West Ham, dropped a video compilation of the most of the successful dribbles he completed in various games
+To celebrate this significant milestone, Kudus' club, West Ham, dropped a video compilation of most of the successful dribbles he completed in various games.

+The video was shared on West Ham's social media pages, and in the caption, the club sought to celebrate one of its star footballers.

 Man United: Ghanaian woman storms church to deliver testimony after team wins, video sparks laughter